xsdk-project/GettingStarted/docs/subPackages.rst

 machines.
 The library routines will perform an LU decomposition with partial pivoting and triangular system solves through forward and back substitution.
-The LU factorization routines can handle non-square matrices but the triangular solves are performed only for square matrices.
+The LU factorization routines can handle non-square matrices, but the triangular solves are performed only for square matrices.
 The matrix columns may be preordered (before factorization) either through library or user supplied routines.
 This preordering for sparsity is completely separate from the factorization.
 Working